Comment on Article

 Street Mud - An Awesome Articulation of Haiku Poetry

-Joseph Spence, Sr.
+Written by: Joseph Spence, Sr.

 Reading this haiku poetry book has given me a new perspective regarding interpretation of poetry.
 The writer, Clirim Muca who is from Italy has written an excellent book of haiku poems for his readers to relax with.
 Having met this excellent poet, his wonderful wife, and inspiring sons in Vilnius, Lithuania, I am able to say that I have truly met a wonderful family supporting each other.